Leonidas-from-XIV/node-xml2js/README.md

     and namespace URI.
   * `explicitChildren` (default `false`): Put child elements to separate property.
 Doesn't work with `mergeAttrs = true`.
 If element has no children then "children" won't be created.
-Meaningless for version 0.1.
+Added in 0.2.5.
   * `childkey` (default `$$`): Prefix that is used to access child elements if `explicitChildren` is set to `true`.
-Meaningless for version 0.1.
+Added in 0.2.5.
-  * `charsAsChildren` (default `false`): Determines whether chars should be considered as a children if `explicitChildren` is on.
-Meaningless for version 0.1.
+  * `charsAsChildren` (default `false`): Determines whether chars should be considered children if `explicitChildren` is on.
+Added in 0.2.5.

 Updating to new version
 =======================